Ffmpeg Replacement for Favourite ACE Functions

 (If your sample doesn't cover the full brightness range then don't increase contrast/brightness too much, or make allowances for clipping.)

 Most video players can save a "Snapshot" as the Videolan VLC Player calls it.
-There are of course many other similar players:
+VirtualDub2, calls it "Copy source frame to clipboard".

 After Frame Capture, open the sample frame with Photoshop (V7 to CS+), or Free IrfanView which has an even smarter Curves function.